Wrongful Death Lawyers Richmond VA

 Medical Malpractice Jury Verdict - Misread x-ray led to failure to diagnose bowel injury

-The process for filing a wrongful death claim in Virginia
+What is the process for filing a wrongful death claim in Virginia?

 Per Virginia Code § 8.01-50, a wrongful death claim can be brought by a personal representative of the estate of the decedent.
 The representative is the person who controls the decedent’s estate.
 If the decedent left a will naming an executor, that person would be the personal representative.
 If there is no named personal representative, under Virginia Code § 64.2-454, “An administrator may be appointed in any case in which it is represented that either a civil action for personal injury or death by wrongful act, or both, arising within the Commonwealth… by the clerk of the circuit court in the county or city in which jurisdiction and venue would have been properly laid for such actions.”